 Here we describe how the correlation between progression-free survival (PFS) and overall survival (OS) is computed.

-The illness-death model used in simIDM
+The illness-death model used in simIDM is designed to

 jointly model PFS and OS as endpoints in an oncology clinical trial.